vashishtavarma/blockchain-crypto-contract/README.md

 - Interact with contract functions: buy, sell, and view equity.

 ## Workflow
-- All files and folders listed in `.gitignore` are excluded from documentation and version control.
 - To update dependencies, modify `requirements.txt` in `name==version` format and re-install.
 - Follow the structure above for running and extending the project.